landiluigi746/projectify/README.md

 - Database: PostgreSQL for storing project data and user information.
 - Backend: a RESTful API server written in C++ that interacts with the database and manages project logic.
 Uses [Crow](https://github.com/CrowCpp/Crow) as web framework and [taopq](https://github.com/taocpp/taopq) for database operations.
-- Frontend-cli: written in C++ with [FTXUI](https://github.com/ArthurSonzogni/FTXUI) in order to create an intuitive user interface on the command line.
+- Frontend-cli: a terminal application written in C++ with [FTXUI](https://github.com/ArthurSonzogni/FTXUI) in order to create an intuitive user interface on the command line.
 Uses [glaze](https://github.com/stephenberry/glaze) to handle JSON data and [cpp-httplib](https://github.com/yhirose/cpp-httplib) for HTTP requests.

 **🌐 A web-based frontend is on the schedule.
 Stay tuned for updates!**